 So when you start our program, when you see the number of calories and carbohydrates and your brain goes "wait... what?"... try to follow it anyway.

 Give it a few weeks, track your macros diligently, ignore the scale (which is going to lie to you for the first month or so, but that's a topic for another time...) and see what happens.

 Don't fall into the clean eating trap!

 You can and should eat healthy food, especially if you LIKE healthy food, including lots of vegetables and fruit.
 It's good for you.
 Eating healthy food isn't the trap.

 The clean eating trap is thinking, "if I can hit these macros and eat pasta and milkshakes and hamburgers, imagine how much faster I'll lose weight if I hit my macros eating rice cakes and tilapia and grilled chicken breasts and kale!"

 Unless you really happen to love rice cakes and kale and grilled chicken breasts, eating this way sets you up for failure.

 It's unsustainable.
 You probably won't be able to keep eating that way forever.
 Eventually you will start to crave cheese and chocolate and bread and other delicious things... and you won't have learned how to track your macros and build your food plan around eating the food you love.

 So learn to weigh your food, track your carbs and, most importantly, EAT THEM.
 That is going to make all the difference in your fat loss journey.

-It's a complete fat loss strategy created just for you by one of our coaches, using your specific macros and more data points than the Macro Calculator... and it's jam packed with tons of information on macro tracking, carb cycling, and more.
+It's a complete fat loss strategy created just for you by one of our coaches, using your specific macros and more data points than the Macro Calc... and it's jam packed with tons of information on macro tracking, carb cycling, and more.